-4. The FSC may be adjusted forward for faster ground speed and backward for slower ground speed.
+- 4. The FSC may be adjusted forward for faster ground speed and backward for slower ground speed.
 When mowing, ground speed should be adjusted to match the load on the cutter blades, i.e., as the engine pulls down in heavy cutting, pull back on the FSC lever to reduce ground speed.
-Adjusting ground speed helps maintain a balance between engine power and blade speed for high-quality cutting action.
-5. Stop ground travel by pulling both steering levers backward to the NEUTRAL-PARK position (tractor not moving) and then moving the FSC lever to the NEUTRAL-PARK position.
+Adjusting ground speed helps maintain a balance between engine power and blade speed for high-quality cutting action. - 5.
+Stop ground travel by pulling both steering levers backward to the NEUTRAL position (tractor not moving) and then moving the FSC lever to the NEUTRAL-PARK position.

 NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transmission control needs to be adjusted.
-Contact your Walker dealer.
+Refer to ADJUSTMENTS for Transmission Control and Neutral Function Adjustment in Maintenance Instructions or contact your Walker dealer.